-GDPR stands for the General Data Protection Regulation (1) and it is a regulation that the European Union has passed with the intention to standardise and strengthen data protection across the EU (2).
-This regulation was enforced on 25th May 2018, and because it is a regulation and not a directive, it means that national governments need not pass enabling legislation, but that after a 2 year transition period, it will become directly enforceable across the EU.
+GDPR stands for the General Data Protection Regulation (1).
+It is a regulation that the European Union has passed with the intention to standardise and strengthen data protection across the EU (2).
+This regulation was enforced on 25th May 2018.
+Because it is a regulation and not a directive, it means that national governments don’t need to pass enabling legislation.
+After a 2-year transition period, it will become directly enforceable across the EU.

-In the modern era, organisations of all types (governments, NGO’s, private businesses, etc.) collect data on partners, clients, employees, etc. not in a paper filing system but on digital databases accessible via the internet.
-The data stored can have sensitive information such as names, addresses, contact information, employment history, medical information, etc.
+In the modern era, organisations of all types (governments, NGOs, private businesses, etc.) collect data on partners, clients, and employee.
+Not in a paper filing system but on digital databases accessible via the Internet.
+This data can contain sensitive information like names, addresses, contact information, employment history, medical information, etc.

-This sensitive data, when used responsibly and correctly, can be very useful and efficient.
-But there are also some risks and dangers to digital data, such as:
+When used responsibly and correctly, it can be very useful and efficient to have this data.
+But there are also some risks and dangers to its use, such as:

-- The data getting into the hands of people who may use the information for ill-intentions
+- The data could get into the hands of people who may use the information for ill-intentions

-- The data stored may contain information about persons which may or may not be fair and accurate.
+- Stored data may contain information about persons (which may or may not be fair and accurate).
 But this inaccurate information can be shared and spread very quickly, which can lead to unfavourable outcomes

-The GDPR goes above and beyond the 1995 directive, adding more protections, and widening the geographical scope of the protections (5).
+The GDPR goes above and beyond the 1995 directive, adding more protection and widening the geographical scope of the protections (5).
 The key changes are: